-Quick Out • Write a Research Essay (500 words or less) according to the guidelines below and distribute to your Chair Distribute proposal to committee members Tasks Schedule dissertation proposal defense meeting 1 4010 • Reserve a room for dissertation proposal defense • Research any necessary technology with Academic & Institutional Technology (in most cases this will not be necessary due to most seminar and classrooms already being technology equipped).
-Required Dissertation Proposal Title Page signed by committee with IRB plan.
-Submit to Program Paperwork Administrator.
+Quick Guid de Tasks Write a Research Essay (500 words or less) according to the guidelines below and distribute to your Chair Distribute proposal to committee members Schedule dissertation proposal defense meeting Reserve a room (physical or virtual) for dissertation proposal defense Research any necessary technology with Academic & Institutional Technology (in most cases this will not be necessary due to most seminar and classrooms already being technology equipped).
+Required Paperwork Dissertation Proposal Title Page signed by committee with IRB plan.
+Submit to Program Administrator.
 Deadline Meeting must be no later than the June 1st for normal sequence students (3 rd Year) and March 1st for students taking an extra year in the program (4 th Year)